sudais-khalid/sudais-khalid/README.md

 I have hands-on experience building supervised and unsupervised ML pipelines, training CNNs and RNNs with TensorFlow and Keras, working with NLP tasks including text classification and speech feature extraction, and running the full data science workflow from raw data to evaluated output.

 I am a vibe coder who moves fast using AI-assisted development tools like Claude and GitHub Copilot to prototype, debug, and ship ideas quickly without losing code quality.
-I currently serve as **President of the AI Innovation Society** at STMU, where I run technical workshops and collaborative AI projects for fellow students.

 **Open To:**
 → ML Engineering Internships &nbsp;|&nbsp; AI Research Collaborations &nbsp;|&nbsp; Open Source Contributions &nbsp;|&nbsp; Freelance ML Projects